rife2/bld-idea/README.md

 ![Build](https://github.com/rife2/bld-idea/workflows/Build/badge.svg)

 <!-- Plugin description -->
-IntelliJ IDEA support for the `bld` pure Java build tool: https://rife2.com/bld
+Support for the `bld` pure Java build tool: https://rife2.com/bld

-This plugin requires the project to use `bld` `v2.0` or later.

-Features:
 * detect `bld` projects and find their main Java class
 * quick access to open and edit the main Java class and wrapper properties of `bld` projects
 * list all the commands in `bld` projects in a side panel